KallDrexx/dntc/README.md

 Likewise, if native C code creates its own instance of a .net reference type, `DntcReferenceTypeBase_Gc_Track()` must be called to give it a reference count of 1.
 If not done, then it is likely passing the instance into a transpiled function will deallocate it, causing a use after free later on.

+### Reference Tracking Limitations

+Reference types currently utilize a very basic reference tracking system.
+This has two main drawbacks:

+1. Reference tracking is not thread safe, and calling `Untrack()` from multiple threads for the same instance may cause double free and other failures.
+2. Cyclic data structures are not allowed.

+These may be remedied via the [customization section below](#customization).

+#### Warning About Structs

+Note that .net structs which contain reference type fields will almost always leak memory, unless the .net code always `null`s out the field.
+This is due to value types not being tracked via the reference counter, and thus will not have `Untrack()` called automatically when it goes out of scope.

+### Customization

+Memory management has two layers of customization that transpiler plugins may modify:
+1. Allocation and deallocation function calls
+2. Reference counting implementation

+#### Allocation And Deallocation

+The transpiler contains the `IMemoryManagementActions` interface which provides the functionality for memory allocation and deallocation function calls.
+Each implementation allows specifying:
+1. The headers are required for memory operations
+2. The C statements required for allocating memory
+3. The C statements required to free previously allocated memory.

+The standard memory management scheme uses `calloc()` for allocation and `free()` for deallocation, via `<stdlib.h>`.

+Swapping out the implementation would allow .net reference types to be managed by untraditional or custom memory allocators (e.g. an arena allocator on systems without dynamic memory).

+#### Reference Counting Implementation

+The default reference counting system is limited in that it is not thread safe.
+This is done for maximum portability.
+On systems that support threading and locking mechanisms, the reference counting implementation could be swapped for one that better fits that system and usage pattern.

+Customization of the reference counting mechanisms is done by providing a custom implementation of the `IRefcountImplementation` interface.
+Implementations must provide an `UpdateCatalog()` method that adds

+* Any `CustomDefinedField` implementations for fields that need to be added to the reference type base struct.
+* A `CustomDefinedMethod` implementation for the `ReferenceTypeConstants.GcTrackMethodId` IL method id, which contains the code to increment the reference count for an instance
+* A `CustomDefinedMethod` implementation for the `ReferenceTypeConstants.GcUntrackMethodId` IL method id, which contains the code to decrement the reference count for an instance (and deallocate the instance if the count is low enough).

 ## DebugInfo